Darksouls-52-Ill/ATC24-Flight-Manager/README.md

-In the initial release, copy and paste flight plans from flight-plan and paste it into the box.
-Then after you click Auto paste flight It will automatically add it to the list.
+In the initial release, copy and paste flight plans from the flight-plan channel in the discord and paste it into the box.
+Then after you click the Auto paste flight button It will automatically add it to the list.

 You can edit each flight (or re-upload it to change the auto-generated squawk code.)
 All emergency codes such as 7500, 7600, and 7700 cannot be generated but all VFR flights automatically set the squawk to 1200.